joelhelbling/cuke_writer/README.md

 the mechanism for doing that will likely be different depending on the requirements of your project and operating environment in which CukeWriter is used:  it could be triggered by cron, your CI server, or a Windows scheduled task.
 It could be scheduled for five minutes from now, or fifty years from now.
 Or it could be run manually whenever you darn well please.
-So we're leaving the "when" and "how" details in your hands.
+So let's leave the "when" and "how" details in your hands.

 It also won't generate the step definitions you'll need to run your generated features.
 You'll want